 I’m excited to be teaming up with Elate Cosmetics for the launch of their new Ethical Marketplace.

-Without further ado, here are 10 SUPRISING ways I’ve been able to reduce my waste the bathroom beyond just using what you have.
+Without further ado, here are 10 SURPRISING ways I’ve been able to reduce my waste in the bathroom beyond just using what I have.

 Thankfully, there is a very beautiful alternative… toothpaste tablets.
 Now, this is a bit different than a paste — it’s a solid.

-It’s similar to toothpowder, but without all the mess.
-Plus, these tablets from Nelson Naturals produce a nice foam which resembles a traditional toothbrushing experience.
+It’s similar to tooth powder, but without all the mess.
+Plus, these tablets from Nelson Naturals produce a nice foam that resembles a traditional toothbrushing experience.